Testing changes made to QCrBox#

 to build the minimum set of containers for testing#

-, the same ports will be used as the normal deployment.
-Note that there will be no log
+, the same ports will be used as the normal deployment but note that there will be no log

 aggregation in the test deployment.